 Kathy in Boston, MA

-amazon.co.uk has the usual assortment of books, music, electronics, etc. Also, for very, very last-minute shopping, you can consider an online gift certificate.
+Amazon.co.uk has the usual assortment of books, music, electronics, etc. Also, for very, very last-minute shopping, you can consider an online gift certificate.
 Many online shops offer this.

-Here's two ideas that have worked well for me.
+Here are ideas that have worked well for me.

 I hand-stamped rubber stamp art on calendars (the two-year planner that is the size of a checkbook) with plastic covers and my family loved them.
 I wrote in anniversaries, birthdays and special events that we all had in common.
 I got the planners and plastic covers online in bulk for about $1-$2 each.
 I have already had several relatives request that I do them again this year.
 At our local Big Lots store, I just found the same two-year planners in plastic covers for less than a buck each!
 The covers are unappealing, but I will stamp new, pretty, personalized covers and write in the dates (I am also stamping a little heart on anniversary days, candles on birthdays, etc.).

-I give my mother a stack of hand-made greeting cards.
+I gave my mother a stack of hand-made greeting cards.
 She loves giving out the hand-stamped art and appreciates that I made them all for her.
 It saves her a trip to the store and the cost of the cards.
 They package nicely in a bundle and ship well, also.
 Each time her birthday, Mother's Day, Christmas, etc. rolls around, I give her cards that she is likely to need for the next few months.
 When I first gave her the cards, I also gave her a card organizer made out of two pocket folders that are so cheap at back-to-school time.
 Now she can re-fill the card organizer with the cards I give her and always have a card for any occasion.

 For a thoughtful, yet lightweight and durable present, send a cross-stitch framing a cute photo of your children or your family.
 This is perfect because it is largely a labor of love rather than money.
 Also, since visiting is more difficult with overseas travel, your relatives will also appreciate seeing the changes in your family.

 You can purchase a book of patterns, material and thread very inexpensively.
-The thread can be purchased at 6 for $1 when on sale, and you can create your own drawings to frame the picture (or look online).
+The thread can be purchased on sale, and you can create your own drawings to frame the picture (or look online).
 Once you've completed the pattern, cut a hole in a piece of cardboard in the picture shape your desire.
 Place the fabric over the cardboard and cut a smaller hole in the center of your pattern with cuts radiating outwards stopping at the edge of cardboard's hole.
 Carefully glue the pattern to the cardboard (place some stuffing in between the two layers to make them "puff" out attractively), folding the flaps down through the hole to glue them to the other side.
 Glue a blank piece of material or a coordinating fabric to a second piece of cardboard, and then glue them together, allowing space for the picture to slip into.
 Finally, add another piece of cardboard to make the frame stand up (wrapped in fabric or not as you prefer).

 If you make several frames of the same pattern, they will be very quick to make.
 Or you can vary it up by interests of the individuals.
 Buy your thread on sale and store it in small Ziploc bags (found at a craft store) on a metal ring, writing the number of the thread on each bag.
 This way, you can easily create a large collection for spur of the moment projects and the thread is protected from tangles and mix-ups.

-In the past, I have given Bouguet Garni as Christmas presents.
+In the past, I have given Bouquet Garni as Christmas presents.
 I order the spice mix called Bouquet Garni from Penzey's, cut squares of fine cheesecloth in 4-5 inch squares, add a heaping tablespoon of spices, and tie shut with baby rick rack or kitchen twine (baby rick rack looks prettier).
 I usually package in a pretty bottle, but your reader could substitute other light weight packaging (small plastic cup).
 Add a few recipes for soups or stews using the Bouguet Garni and you have a nice inexpensive gift.

 Picture This: Create a collage of recent pictures of your family, glue it to foam board panel, and trim.
 Wrap it between sheets of stiff cardboard to ship.